Episode 2: Skin Tone and Undertone.

 -

-Cool undertone: Opt for silk scarves in intense colors, such as plum, royal blue, or emerald.
+Cool undertone: Choose silk scarves in bold colors, such as plum, royal blue, or emerald.

-Our selection: our Pas de Deux, and Massalia outremer scarves, with their blue details, and our Herbier vert print, with its intense green background. -
+Our selection: our Pas de Deux and Massalia outremer scarves, with their blue accents, and our Herbarium green print, with its vibrant green background. -

-Warm undertone: Deep, earthy shades like terracotta, khaki, mustard yellow, brown, red, or burgundy bring out the natural golden tones of the skin.
+Warm undertones: Deep, earthy shades like terracotta, khaki, mustard yellow, brown, red, or burgundy bring out the skin’s natural golden tones.
 Copper and gold tones are best for accessories to add warmth and radiance.

 Dark or very dark skin tones are often radiant and deep.
-They handle bright, rich, and contrasting colors very well.
-You just need to be careful not to "break" the radiance of the complexion with overly dull tones, but some pale colors can particularly stand out on dark skin.
+They look great in bright, rich, and contrasting colors.
+You just need to be careful not to "dampen" the radiance of the complexion with overly dull tones, but some pale colors can really stand out on dark skin.

 -

-Cool undertone: Powerful scarf colors like midnight blue, magenta, purple, navy blue, or raspberry enhance the depth of the complexion.
+Cool undertones: Bold scarf colors like midnight blue, magenta, purple, navy blue, or raspberry enhance the depth of the complexion.
 Light and cool shades like pale pink, light blue, or white add a luminous and elegant touch.

-Our selection: our Bois Enchanté, Jardin d'hiver chocolat and Soleil de Nuit prints, which combine rich and deep shades. -
+Our selection: our Enchanted Wood, Winter garden chocolate, and Night Sun prints, which combine rich and deep shades. -

-Warm undertone: Warm and vibrant shades like copper, orange, caramel, or brown reveal the full richness of the skin.
+Warm undertones: Warm and vibrant shades like copper, orange, caramel, or brown bring out the skin’s full richness.

-Our selection: our Massalia orange scarf, with its bright colors, or our Jardin d'Hiver moka print, which enhances dark complexions with its range of browns.
+Our selection: our Massalia orange scarf, with its bright colors, or our Winter garden moka print, which enhances dark complexions with its range of browns.

-If you have a neutral undertone, you are lucky: almost all colors can suit you, provided you maintain a good balance.
-The key is to avoid extreme cool or warm tones.
-Prefer "natural" colors like burgundy, forest green, navy blue, or old rose.
+If you have a neutral undertone, you're in luck: almost any color can look good on you, as long as you strike the right balance.
+The key is to avoid extremely cool or warm tones.
+Opt for "natural" colors like burgundy, forest green, navy blue, or old rose.

 ✨ In summary

-Knowing your complexion and especially your undertone is fundamental for choosing your colors well, whether in fashion or makeup.
-Rather than following trends, the idea is to work with what suits you naturally to reveal your beauty effortlessly.
+Knowing your skin tone—and especially your undertone—is essential for choosing the right colors, whether in fashion or makeup.
+Rather than following trends, the idea is to work with what naturally suits you to effortlessly bring out your beauty.